NAACP SUES THE RADIANCE FOUNDATION FOR EXERCISING RIGHT TO FREE SPEECH

-Former NAACP President Julian Bond once spoke at a dinner for NARAL and praised the fact that black women have high abortion rates.
+Former NAACP President Julian Bond was a featured speaker at the 2004 “March for Women’s Lives” as well as the keynote speaker at a fund-raising dinner for NARAL.
+The NAACP praised the fact that black women have high abortion rates.

 Sixty percent of viable black pregnancies are aborted in New York City, the home of NARAL and Planned Parenthood.
 Statistics show that more black babies are aborted in New York City than are born alive: 1,223 black babies are aborted for every 1,000 born alive.